 What is the mission of CREM?

 Answer: It is the mission of CREM to partner with individuals, churches, and para-church ministries to equip, empower, elucidate, and encourage believers, and non-believers as citizens in the practice of the truth.

 Answer: CREM was founded in Canada.
 Its founder and executive director, Christopher Riley, lives in Canada.
 He holds a Masters Degree of Divinity in Christian Education and a Bachelor Degree in Computer Information Systems.
-Christopher is also a Licensed and Ordained Minister with the Church of God of Prophecy (COGOP—www.cogop.ca and www.cogop.org).
-CREM's main operations are, however, in the Philippines.
-We have begun some minor programs in Kenya.
+CREM's mainly currently partners with churches in the Philippines, India, and Kenya.
+We on occasions do small projects in other others.

 Answer: CREM is a missionary organization in the main.
 It is a charitable organization, which as it evolved, we added online and later a local and physical church.
 It emphasizes action of the gospel of Jesus Christ in the true and Biblical meaning of religion; but will not ignore or minimize the value of teaching Christian doctrines with defense or reasons.
 CREM is not a cult.
 It does not push or promote an individual philosophy which it invented or which is a modification of the Truth of the Gospel of Jesus Christ.

 Answer: Our beliefs are stated clearly on our website under “We Believe.”
 Please click on the relevant page.
 Most importantly, we respect our clients, partners, and recipients of our services.
 We do not go and superimpose our solutions without consultation or as a condition of our services.